-When the FY25 budget was initially drafted, utilization figures from 2023 were used to calculate the necessary program funding, but these figures quickly became outdated.
-As this chart demonstrates, actual utilization has consistently grown, increasing by 9% between June 2023 and June 2024.
+When the FY25 budget was initially drafted, utilization figures from 2023 were used to calculate the necessary program funding for line item 9110-1630 (Elder Home Care Purchased Services) and line item 9110-1633 (Elder Home Care Case Management), but these figures quickly became outdated.
+As this chart demonstrates, actual utilization has consistently grown, increasing by 9% between June 2023 and June 2024, with similar year-over-year increases continuing each quarter.